 Bananas are delicious.
 They’re natural and they offer plenty of nutrients.
-They’re also extremely practical, acting as an easy snack to take on the go or an excellent smoothie ingredient.
+They’re also extremely practical, acting as an easy snack to take on the go or an excellent smoothie ingredient (especially if they’ve been frozen first).
 It’s easy, then, to see why the fruit is popular.
 But, are bananas good for you?

 The easy answer would be yes, given that bananas are rich in potassium, contain antioxidants, and give you other nutrients as well.
 However, we’re not interested in the easy answer here.
 The goal with these posts is to take a close look at the good and the not-so-good features for each type of food.